peterklipfel/firesuit/consumer/README.md

 RabbitMQ+Flask

-This will be included in the firesuit project
+This is included in the firesuit project which can be found at github.com:peterklipfel/firesuit